learn-co-curriculum/simple-blackjack-cli/README.md

 #### The `#end_game` Method

-This method takes in an argument of a number, which will be a player's card total, and outputs the message "Sorry, you hit #{card_total}.
+This method takes in an argument of a number, which will be a player's card total, and outputs the message "Sorry, you hit #{card_total}".
 Thanks for playing!"

 #### The `#initial_round` Method